-Landahl Park is a 3.8 mile moderately trafficked loop trail located near Grain Valley, MO that offers the chance to see wildlife and is rated as moderate.
+Landahl Park is a 3.8 mile moderately trafficked loop trail located near Grain Valley, Missouri that offers the chance to see wildlife and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash